lisosoma/ML-for-demographic-inference/README.md

 As a machine learning model, a random forest was taken as the simplest model.
 ## Results

-### 1. Predicted vs true (independent parameters)
+### 1. Predicted vs true: for example, for the First dataset

 #### True:
-Size of subpopulation 1 after split: 1.0
+- Size of subpopulation 1 after split: 62.89603

-Size of subpopulation 2 after split: 0.1
+- Size of subpopulation 2 after split: 15.38311

-Migration rate from subpopulation 2 to subpopulation 1: 5.0
+ -Migration rate from subpopulation 2 to subpopulation 1:7.05037

-Migration rate from subpopulation 1 to subpopulation 2: 4.19419419
+- Migration rate from subpopulation 1 to subpopulation 2: 0.45979

-Time of split: 0.05
+ -Time of split: 0.03093

-allele-frequency spectrum
 ![true1](/spectrums/true1.png)